software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Plan the tasks for the first user story, "{{site.sprint_1_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
-> Consider the following while planning the tasks:
+> You can consider for example the following tasks:
 >
-> - What data requirements does the user story have?
-What kind of JPA entity and repository class needs to be implemented?
+> - Add a Quiz JPA entity class and a QuizRepository JPA repository class
-> - What user interface requirements does the user story have?
-What kind of Thymeleaf template needs to be implemented?
+> - Add a Thymeleaf template for the quiz creation form containing fields for name, description and published status
-> - What kind of controller requirements does the user story have?
-What kind of controller class needs to be implemented?
+> - Add QuizController controller class and methods for rendering and handling the submission of the quiz creation form
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.
 >